 Here are a few content ideas for e-commerce apps:

 This content will also act as a channel to convert more users, so keep in mind that the content you create for them should be actionable.
 The interactive quiz mentioned above can be used to identify what type of gifts a user is looking for, and you can leverage this information to show them relevant push notifications, send them relevant emails, or even invest in social advertisements that can bring the user back to your e-commerce app.

 Emails are a great way to share this content with those users who have uninstalled your app.
 Make sure you deeplink your app so that way users are redirected to their respective app stores and are prompted to download your app.

 Another great way to engage your users is by making content in vernacular languages.
 In regions with a diverse consumer base, it is essential to cater to your non-English speakers in their native language.
+While there are some good online English classes for adults available online, people will still expect you to adjust to customer needs.
 This can be done by making your content available in regional languages and dialects.
 Thanks to personalization and vernacular languages, Bukalapak, the e-commerce unicorn in Indonesia, saw an increase of about 2.5X clicks on their push notifications, leading to increased app engagement.

 Machine learning can be used for product recommendations – observe what product a user is searching for, or what product categories they’re browsing, and show them push notifications or send them emails to bring them back to browse either a relevant category or other products in the same category.

 India’s largest online grocery store with more than a million customers, built Smart Basket – a system based on ML algorithms to predict a customer’s next purchase based on buying patterns.
 The system ensures that users are introduced to new products based on recent shifts in their individual buying patterns or on group buying patterns of similar user segments – which ultimately leads to a boost in-app engagement.